 The project is helping to speed up access to hip and knee replacements in Alberta by freeing up bed space for patients waiting to have surgery.

 A patient cannot have surgery if an acute-care hospital bed is not available.
 Research by ABJHI revealed that hip and knee patients were routinely staying in acute care beyond the four days specified in the province’s standardized care path.
 The most common reason: patients had not made arrangements for help with their recovery at home.
 Having support in place at home is a required step in Alberta’s standardized care path for hip and knee replacements.

-ABJHI estimates total savings of approximately 33,000 bed-days from April 1, 2010, when the project was launched, to March 31, 2013.
-The bed-day savings have a value to Alberta’s public health care system of $33 million.
+ABJHI estimates total savings of approximately 51,000 bed-days since 2010, when the project was launched.
+The bed-day savings have a value to Alberta’s public health care system of $52 million.

 The project has become an important part of the measures being taken by the BJHSCN to meet annual wait time reduction targets for hip and knee replacements.